 Along with the stocking of new goods, we have also updated the customer’s shopping experience.
 You can now add items to your cart and pay for them altogether.
 Additionally, there are more options when checking out that makes payment a breeze.
 If you have any questions, comments, concerns, or even a suggestion, please send an email to firstname.lastname@example.org.

-I hope everyone is enjoying their long weekend in one way or another.
-I’m spending it by relaxing with the mixed weather we’re having here in NYC.
-Anywho, I wanted to share this search engine called Ecosia that I’ve been using for over a year now.
+I want to share this search engine called Ecosia that I’ve been using for well over a year now.
 It uses the ad dollars companies put up to show on search engines to plant trees.
-So essentially when you’re doing research, using Ecosia, each ad plants a tree.
-All you would have to do is either install it as an extension on your current web browser (I use Google Chrome) or go to Ecosia.org like you’d go to Google.com.
+So essentially when you are doing research using Ecosia, each ad plants a tree.
+All you would have to do is either install it as an extension on your current web browser (I use Google Chrome) or go to Ecosia.org like you would go to Google.com.

-Furthermore, I have found Ecosia‘s search engine to be lacking on the information side.
-You always have to be careful when you’re looking up facts in the first place but I was not fully satisfied with the results it yielded.
+Furthermore, I have found Ecosia‘s search engine to have grown a lot in the time I have used it.
+You should always be careful when you are looking up facts in the first place but sometimes, I was not fully satisfied with the results it yielded.
 Google has always been, by far, the best search engine tool in the last almost two decades of existing.
 But when researching something that I know is an easy search and rather direct, Ecosia is the way.
-It’s for such a great cause!
+And it’s for such a great cause!